·

 Until now, the amount of load runners experience was only measured in well-equiped and therefore expensive lab-settings.
 Recently, researchers found that there's no 'one-size-fits-all' solution (for example a 'correct' running style, running shoe or surface) to run injury-free.
 That's because the load runners experience is highly individual.

 Recently, a spin-off from Ghent University called OnTracx, founded by 3 PhD's in running biomechanics and rehabilitation sciences, found a way to measure this load also outside lab settings based on smart biomechanical algorithms and sensor technology.
 This way, runners and healthcare professionals can apply this load concept to run injury-free or to optimize rehabilitation - both indoors and outdoors.
+The innovative sensor technology measures the impact forces (the ‘shock’ when your foot hits the surface) absorbed by your entire body during running, which is an important load metric.

 avoid running injuries using the Ontracx sensor to measure running load